MindscapeHQ/raygun4java/README.md

 **Note: Java Play 2 projects are also supported**

-Feb 2014: This provider now contains a dedicated Play 2 provider for automatically sending Java and Scala exceptions from Play 2 web apps.
-This is currently considered alpha but confirmed working; feedback is appreciated.
-You can use the plain core-1.x.x provider from Scala, but if you use this dedicated Play 2 provider HTTP request data is transmitted too.
+This provider contains a dedicated Play 2 provider for automatically sending Java and Scala exceptions from Play 2 web apps.
+You can use the plain core-x.x.x provider from Scala, but if you use this dedicated Play 2 provider HTTP request data is transmitted too.

 ### Usage